PCI Express Interface

 PCI Express 3.0 Technical Challenges

-Correctly routing PCIe 3.0 single traces is a design challenge that few companies can handle well, and taking short cuts in PICMG 1.3 single board computer and backplane designs which utilize the PCI Express 3.0 interface will always result in suboptimal system performance.
+Correctly routing PCIe 3.0 signal traces is a design challenge that few companies can handle well, and taking shortcuts in system host board, single board computer, and backplane designs which utilize the PCI Express 3.0 interface will always result in suboptimal system performance.

 For example, with all previous generations of PCI Express it was best practice to keep traces well below 16 inches to insure optimum performance, but the PCIe Gen3 specification makes the length requirement even more restrictive, which is why it’s so important to understand the difference between PCI Express 3.0, 2.0 and 1.1.

-These considerations are critical in the design of a backplane, such as the BPX8093, which supports multiple Gen3 high-performance I/O cards inside a single integrated system.
+These considerations are critical in the design of a backplane, such as the HDB8259, which supports multiple Gen3 high-performance I/O cards inside a single integrated system.

 PCIe 3.0, PCIe 2.0, PCIe 1.1 Differences

-With silicon for PCI Express® 3.0 released by chip vendors such as Intel®, PLX Technology®, IDT® and others, it might be a good idea to review the interface differences between PCIe 3.0, PCI Express 2.0 and PCI Express 1.1.
+With silicon for PCI Express® 3.0 released by various chip vendors, it might be a good idea to review the interface differences between PCIe 3.0, PCI Express 2.0 and PCI Express 1.1.
 Understanding these interface differences will allow for successful use of the latest PCI Express interface technology into embedded applications.